We may earn money or products from the companies mentioned in this post.

 Are you sitting too much at your desk job?
 If so, you could be at risk for sitting disease.
 Should you Check into a standing desk converter?
 Are there other ways to counteract the dangers of inactivity?

 As I finish my day sitting at the computer again, I thought this would be a good post to revisit.

 Essentially, I have put on some weight since going back to work and school.
 I haven’t changed my diet much so I started to wonder why the sudden increase of fat around my middle?

 Well, possibly it’s my age?
 Nah!
 I know plenty of women in their 50’s who are still lean and slim.

-Then it hit me, I realized I’ve been spending too much time in a seated position lately.
+Then it hit me, I realized I’ve been spending too much time in a seated position at my desk job lately.

 My last job was as a chiropractic assistant and health coach.
 I was on my feet walking around that office for four hours at a time.
 The rest of the day was at home and I was walking the dog, cleaning, or shopping-basically, I was moving pretty much all day.

 As you could probably have guessed by now, I sit a lot at my current job.